They fled Ukraine to the Netherlands. Why are they being expelled?

 But migration is a tense topic in a Netherlands that voted for the far-right, anti-migration Party for Freedom – headed by politician Geert Wilders – in November’s parliamentary elections.
 Some Dutch citizens say third-country nationals are diverting resources meant for Dutch people and Ukrainian refugees, and that the government has a right to cancel their stay.

-“No one is arguing that they don’t have the right and we recognise their move was very generous in the first instance,” van Diepen said.
+“We recognise their move was very generous in the first instance,” van Diepen said.
 “But the issue is, for those who were already allowed in, you can’t now turn around and say we don’t want you again.
 It’s an unjust decision with no legal basis.”

 Some of the lower court cases, the lawyer said, will be heard in the next few weeks.
 But time is fast running out for the thousands of third-country nationals who now have to pack up.
 Again.